msampaio/musicontour/README.markdown

 available in its [page](http://genosmus.com/pesquisa/contornos), in portuguese.

+## Installation

+The MusiContour's dependencies are listed in requirements.txt file.
+Numpy must be installed before matplotlib.

+I recommend to install MusiContour in a virtualenv and use pip:

+    pip install numpy
+    pip install -r requirements.txt

+Then:

+    python setup.py install

 ## Basic bibliography about Contour Theories

 * Friedmann, Michael L. 1985.
 A Methodology for the Discussion of